Enhancing Video Large Language Models with Structured Multi-Video Collaborative Reasoning: Experiments

 \subsection{Discussion on the retrieved video contents}

-\textbf{How do multiple videos affect the performance?} Multi-video data can help to achieve more comprehensive reasoning, In this section, we discuss the effect of the number of the related videos.
-As illustrated in Figure~\ref{fig:video_num}, when the retrieval number increased from 0 to 7, we can observe that the accuracy first rises then drops, which peaks at 5.
+\textbf{How do multiple videos affect the performance?} Multi-video data contributes to achieving more comprehensive reasoning.
+In this section, we discuss the effect of the number of related videos.
+As shown in Fig.~\ref{fig:video_num}, increasing the number of retrieved videos from 1 to 8 causes accuracy to initially rise, peaking at 5 videos, before gradually declining.
+Importantly, this accuracy trend is accompanied by only a marginal increase in the total number of tokens.

-\textbf{How does video relevance affect the performance?} In the main experiment, we arrange most related videos to the target video within each iteration.
-In this part, we rearrange the retrieved videos with different lower similarities (cosine similarity between video features) to test how video relevance affects the performance.
-As illustrated in Figure~\ref{fig:retrieved_video}, the reasoning performance decreases as the relevance of the video diminishes, while the performance is still comparable to our competitors.
+\textbf{How does video relevance affect the performance?} In the above experiments, we arrange the most related videos to the target video within each iteration.
+In this part, we rearrange the retrieved videos with different lower similarities (measured as cosine similarity between retrieval features) to evaluate how video relevance impacts the performance.
+As illustrated in Fig.~\ref{fig:retrieved_video}, the reasoning performance decreases as the relevance of the video diminishes, while the performance is still comparable to baseline.

+\textbf{How does the video retrieval strategy affect the performance?} Intuitively, different retrieval strategies are the potential influencing factor for our collaborative reasoning method.
+Therefore, for a more detailed discussion, we conduct ablation studies on three video retrieval strategies: \begin{itemize} \item\textbf{Video vector-based retrieval.} This strategy is applicable to most situations.
+It uses the SigLIP~\cite{zhai2023sigmoid} vision encoder to generate the features of the class tokens from sampled frames, then computes the average feature as each video's feature vector, and constructs the video vector dataset.
+During inference, $N$ related videos are retrieved based on the highest cosine similarity between feature vectors.

+\item\textbf{Caption vector-based retrieval.} This strategy applies to video datasets equipped with corresponding captions.
+It uses the text encoder to extract the feature vector from each video's caption and constructs the caption vector dataset.
+During inference, $N$ related videos are retrieved by finding the highest cosine similarity between caption feature vectors.

+\item\textbf{Restricted retrieval.} This strategy applies to artificially partitioned video datasets.
+Specifically, during inference, the retrieval process is restricted to videos within the test set, and the retrieval method follows the same procedure as caption vector-based retrieval. \end{itemize}

+We implement all three video retrieval strategies and test them on evaluation datasets.
+The results, presented in Tab.~\ref{tab:retrieval}, indicate that the caption vector-based retrieval achieves the best performance, which can be attributed to the high-quality prompt construction (see Fig.~\ref{fig:caption_prompt}) and the outstanding retrieval capabilities of Qwen3-Embedding~\cite{zhang2025qwen3}.
+Consequently, we adopt the caption vector-based retrieval strategy in this work.
+Nonetheless, the other strategies also demonstrate competitive performance, indicating that the reasoning process is only slightly affected by the choice of retrieval strategy.
+Overall, our framework exhibits robust performance across different video retrieval strategies.